 Tom and Diane have eight children of their own, six of whom are adopted.
 Diane gave birth to the oldest, Paul, two years before they went to Saigon and to Erlinda in 1979.
 The two oldest of the adopted children are Chris and Marie, both Vietnamese.
 Next are Jay, Monica, Edmund, and John, all Filipino.
 Many things have changed over the past 40 years.
 The eight children have all grown up and gone to the U.S. Tom passed away on October 28, 2012 after a ten month battle with Acute Myelogenous Leukemia.
 But the work that was once just a dream still goes on.
 And not everything changes.
 When Marie was just an infant and they first decided to adopt her in Saigon, someone in the States wrote that he was not surprised after having seen the loving way Tom held her in a picture.
 Tomís reply was that it must be hard for people at a distance to realize but that was the way he and Diane held all the babies.

 Board of Directors:

 Diane E. Palmeri, R.N., President and Board Member

-Antonio A. Maestrado, Board Member
+Antonio A. Maestrado, Treasurer and Board Member

 Contributions should be payable to "Family to Family, Inc." and mailed to: